nadrad/h-m-m/readme.md

 Marks:

-* `t` - toggles '✓ ', '✗ ', and '' at the beginning of the title
+* `t` - toggles '✓ ', '✗ ', and '' (or your custom symbols) at the beginning of the title
 * `#` - adds or removes sequential numbers at the beginning of the titles of a node and its siblings
 * `=` - increases the positive ranking
 * `+` - decreases the positive ranking